#7. Rosemary-infused body oil

 A short history

-The Egyptians used the essential oils from plants and resins to mummify the dead, because of the cleansing and anti-sceptic properties.
+The Egyptians used essential oils from plants and resins to mummify the dead, because of their cleansing and anti-sceptic properties.
 Cleopatra used essential oils to enhance her attraction.
-Also in the bible essential oils are mentioned, like myrrh, incense, cloves, sandalwood, rose, and cedar.
+Also, in the bible, essential oils are mentioned, like myrrh, incense, cloves, sandalwood, rose, and cedar.

 Essential oils

 Essential Oils are the highly concentrated, volatile, aromatic essences of plants.
 Essential oils are derived from the leaves, flowers, wood, seeds, roots, bark and resins of trees and plants..
-Essential oils are composed out of diverse aromatic volatile liquids, which are distracted from the plant parts via steam distillation.
-To create one litre essential oil one needs many kilos aromatic plants.
-To create one litre of for instance rosemary oil one needs 50 kilos rosemary leaves, and about 5000 kilos for a rose and jasmine oil.
+Essential oils are composed of diverse aromatic volatile liquids, which are distracted from the plant parts via steam distillation.
+To create a one-litre essential oil one needs many kilos of aromatic plants.
+To create one litre of for instance, rosemary oil, one needs 50 kilos of rosemary leaves, and about 5000 kilos for a rose and jasmine oil.

 Essential oils and the chakras

 There is hardly any information about essential oils in the combination with the term “chakras“.
-There seem to be essential oils however that could be helpful in the healing of blocked or disbalanced chakras.
-I have just one but excellent advice: the smell you are searching for on that moment, and absolutely your favourite, fits for all chakras.
+There seem to be essential oils, however, that could be helpful in the healing of blocked or disbalanced chakras.
+I have just one but excellent advice: the smell you are searching for at that moment, and absolutely your favourite, fits all chakras.
 If you want to read more about it then this article could be helpful.

 Hydrosols

-Hydrosols, also known as “flower waters,” or “herbal waters”, are the water condensates from the steam distilling process of essential oils.
+Hydrosols, also known as “flower waters,” or “herbal waters”, are the water condensates from the steam-distilling process of essential oils.
 Hydrosols have similar properties and scents to essential oils, but these aromatic waters are much less concentrated.
 Hydrosols are especially suited for children, because they can hardly create irritations.
-One or two soup spoons in a baby bath are helpful in cases of inflammations, or eczema.
+One or two soup spoons in a baby bath are helpful in cases of inflammation or eczema.
 Consult a certified aroma therapist for the right information before experimenting with it.
-The pH values of hydrosol varies from 4,4 to 7.
-This means that it could neutralize a too alkaline skin or a too acidic skin, into a natural skin condition.
-Read more about the pH value in Scientific Research, scroll down to pH values.
+The pH values of hydrosol vary from 4,4 to 7.
+This means that it could neutralise too alkaline skin or very acidic skin into a natural skin condition.
+To read more about the pH value in Scientific Research, scroll down to pH values.

 Aroma therapy

-The use of essential oils is rather safe when using these in an aroma lamp diffuser, or in massage oils and body-oils, if one is following up the advice about the total of drops on a certain total of water for a bath, footbath, or aroma lamp.
-Also when using essential oils in a carrier oil, like olive oil, to create a body-oil or a massage-oil, or to dilute it for just a small spot on the skin, one must be well informed about the total of drops essential oil on how much carrier oil.
-Internal use of essential oils is dangerous, unless one follows up the advice of a well-trained and certified aroma therapist.
+The use of essential oils is rather safe when using these in an aroma lamp diffuser, or in massage oils and body-oils, if one is following up the advice about the total of drops on a certain amount of water for a bath, footbath, or aroma lamp.
+Also, when using essential oils in a carrier oil, like olive oil, to create a body oil or a massage oil, or to dilute it to just a small spot on the skin, one must be well-informed about the total of drops of essential oil on how much carrier oil.
+Internal use of essential oils is dangerous, unless one follows the advice of a well-trained and certified aroma therapist.

 Photo by Anna Tarazevich from Pexels